 Because of the different disability standards used, it's not uncommon for someone to qualify for PPD but not for Social Security disability.
 That doesn't mean that you can't get Social Security disability if you've gotten PPD from worker's comp—sometimes you can.
 It all comes down to whether or not you meet Social Security's definition of disabled.

-If you currently receive PPD through workers' compensation, or if you settled with your worker's comp carrier for a lump-sum payment for PPD, you may wonder if you qualify for Social Security disability benefits.
-Social Security only grants benefits to those who aren't able to work any type of job, or at least who aren't able to make over $1,090 per month doing any type of job.
+If you currently receive PPD through workers' compensation, or if you settled with your worker's comp carrier for a lump-sum payment for PPD, you might wonder if you'd also qualify for Social Security disability benefits.

-For instance, if you broke your ankle at work and are now no longer allowed to work on steep slopes, workers' compensation may give you a permanent disability rating of 3% and pay you a small PPD benefit.
-But as long as you can do other jobs that don't require you to work on steep slopes, Social Security won't consider your impairment severe and won't grant you disability benefits.
+If you broke your ankle at work and can no longer work on steep slopes, workers' compensation might give you a permanent disability rating of 3% and pay you a small PPD benefit.
+But as long as you can do other jobs that don't require you to work on steep slopes (whether or not you've done that kind of work before), Social Security won't consider your impairment severe and won't grant you disability benefits.

 At the other end of the spectrum, you could be receiving PPD benefits for a serious injury that makes it impossible for you to work.

 For instance, let's say you were involved in a car accident while you were driving for work, and you're now using a wheelchair.
 And your condition isn't expected to improve.
 Worker's compensation might have given you a permanent disability rating of 80% and paid you a large lump-sum PPD settlement.

 If you're in a wheelchair due to a spinal injury or other condition, Social Security is more likely to grant you disability benefits.
 But not necessarily.
 If there are any jobs you can do from a wheelchair—for instance, if you have a degree in design or accounting—you probably won't qualify for SSDI or SSI.

 Learn more about how Social Security determines what you can still do despite your impairment.